How to Choose an Effective Name for Your Business

 One approach is to keep it simple.
 Including more than three words will be harder to remember.

-Think of convoluted quadruple-barrelled law firm names, and then appreciate some of the most successful brand names around us like Google, FaceBook, Apple, Caspar, Uber, Glossier—consisting of one remarkable word.
+Think of convoluted quadruple-barrelled law firm names, and then appreciate some of the most successful brand names around us like Google, FaceBook, Apple, Casper, Uber, Glossier—consisting of one remarkable word.

 Another approach is to rely on mnemonic devices (techniques to help memory) like rhymes, puns, homonyms, or acronyms.